Gynecomastia Surgery Columbus, Ohio

 • DVT/blood clots

-Dr. Donaldson or Dr. Sieffert will explain these risks and go into further detail if certain risks seem more likely than others in your particular case.
+Dr. Donaldson will explain these risks and go into further detail if certain risks seem more likely than others in your particular case.

 Gynecomastia surgery contours the chest and reduces the male breast size.
 The technique depends upon the degree of severity.
 For grade I, Dr. Donaldson often prefers making a small incision under local anesthesia and directly removing the glandular tissue from behind the nipple without the patient needing to be asleep.